luxcem/apifier/README.md

   from this encoding to utf-8 for sanity
 + url : page url, first page in case of paginated data
 + xpath: boolean, set to true if selectors are xpath instead of css
++ next : selector for a "next" link, apifier will crawl pages with next link until none is found
-+ foreach : css selector for the pagination links int this example pagination looks like :
++ foreach : selector for the pagination links int this example pagination looks like :
   ```
   <ul id="fig-pagination-nav">